LGBT groups in Japan launch petition seeking equality law

 Fumino Sugiyama, a transgender activist and former Olympian in women’s fencing, joined a news conference announcing the start of the petition.
 He said he was unable to disclose his sexual identity when he was competing about 15 years ago because of fear of discrimination.

-Last year, Shiho Shimoyamada, a soccer player for the Japanese women’s football club Sfida Setagaya, disclosed that she has a same-sex partner, becoming the first prominent Japanese athlete to do so.
+Last year, Shiho Shimoyamada, a former midfielder with SV Mappen in Germany and currently playing for the Japanese women’s football club Sfida Setagaya, disclosed that she has a same-sex partner, becoming the first prominent Japanese athlete to do so.

 “In sports, you often have to hide who you really are, and in this environment you can’t really feel safe and enjoy sports,” Shimoyamada said Thursday, referring to bullying and harassment targeted at sexual minorities.
 “I have high expectations that an equality law can create an environment where people can speak up when they face discrimination.”